How to Open an Australian Bank Account Online from Overseas

 If you’re living life down under already then you’re likely to have an idea of how accessible banks and ATMs are here.
 This is important to consider, but with each bank offering different packages and accounts, it’s definitely worth taking the time to understand which one suits you and your situation best.

-Cheque – A standard current account for everyday purchases.
-Linked to your EFTPOS or debit card, money will be deducted from your current account.
+Everyday or transaction accounts – A standard account for everyday purchases.
+Linked to your EFTPOS or debit card.

-Savings – A savings account is a great option to put some money aside and is usually opened together with a current account.
+Savings accounts – A savings account is an option to put some money aside and is usually opened together with a transaction account.
 This account allows you to earn some interest on the money you're holding in your account.

-Credit – A credit card will be harder to get in Australia and dependent on more factors than a cheque or savings account.
+Credit accounts – A credit card will be harder to get in Australia and dependent on more factors than a transaction account or savings account.
 If you do wish to get one, it will need to be a few months after you’ve settled in Australia so the bank can monitor your financial trends.

 Best option when you're on a Working Holiday Visa